 For example, I would ask him to take out the garbage and if he didn’t do it right away, I would be upset for most of the day.
 He’d ask what was wrong and I would just give him a death glare and say “I’m fine.”

 In turn, Joe would feel like he was walking on eggshells, which made him appear more and more distant.
-He kept needing more space–he even slept in a different bed most nights.
+He kept needing more space.

 It didn’t even cross my mind that it was because of my bad moods.
 I just figured he needed more space and it was something I would have to live with.